Course Reserves Information for Students

 - SJSU Course Reserves and the Dr. Martin Luther King, Jr. Library are not responsible for possible damage or loss of items placed on Course Reserves.

 The SJSU Library must own physical or electronic versions of the source in order for material to be placed on Electronic Course Reserves.
-We can scan sections of University Library books (see Copyright and Fair Use, below, for information on how much of a book may be scanned) and provide database permalinks for you.
 When submitting journal articles or book chapters for electronic reserves, please identify the source material by providing a copy of the title page for each source or by clearly writing the bibliographic information on the front page.

 If SJSU does not own a particular book or journal title, we cannot place it on electronic reserves until copyright permission is obtained.
 If permission is required, our office will look into securing it.
 All non-copyrighted material such as homework solutions and lecture notes may be placed on electronic reserve without permission.